laurenchen0631/English-Learning/category/common_tranisition.md

 	- Not the most exciting of places, but even so I was having a good time
 	- There are many spelling mistakes; even so it's quite a good essay.
 	- The book is rather old; even so, it is very useful
++ regardless (of sth) == anyway 無論如何/無論..
+	- They were determined to carry on regardless
+	- The allowance is paid regardless of age or income
+	- Anyway, we arrived at the station
++ however 無論如何/不管怎樣
+	- However hot it is, he will not take off his coat
+	- However he tries, he never seems able to work satisfactorily.
 - at the same time 不過/仍然
 	- I can't really explain it, but at the same time I'm not convinced
 - it is true that ... but ... 儘管/雖然
 	- It is true that Toshiba does not have as high a profile as Sony.
 "But it is as innovative as any," says Haskins
 	- It is true that both are, broadly speaking, centrists, but important distinctions are emerging.
-+ however 無論如何/不管怎樣
-	- However hot it is, he will not take off his coat
-	- However he tries, he never seems able to work satisfactorily.
-+ regardless (of sth) == anyway 無論如何/無論..
-	- They were determined to carry on regardless
-	- The allowance is paid regardless of age or income
-	- Anyway, we arrived at the station
-- no doubt 毫無疑問/毋庸置疑
-	- He meant to help, no doubt, but in fact he has been a hindrance.
-	- Most of you, no doubt, know the story of the North Wind and the Sun.

 ## Contrast/Similarity 比較/相似
 - **than** 比起